The single floor layout is easy to get around and all services are well signposted.

-You will have a number of payment options, but you need to note that there are no manned exit booths, so you’ll need to either pay at the machine (inside the terminal building), or by credit card at the exit of the car park.
+You will have a number of payment options, but you need to note that there are no manned exit booths.
+You’ll need to pay at the machine (inside the terminal building), or by credit card at the exit of the car park.

 Services and facilities

 Even though it’s a small facility, the Gold Coast Airport has an impressive range of services as it handles both domestic and international flights.

 If you have anything big and bulky, make sure you advise your airline’s staff early, so it can be checked by customs officers before you check it in.
 You will still need to complete all the other requirements before you depart.
 Check out the details in our report HERE.

 The Tax refund counter is located inside the departure lounge, opposite Gate 8.
 You need to allow enough time to complete the formalities before you board, remembering that there may be a queue.

 Duty free shopping options in Gold Coast airport are limited.
 There’s more available at the Arrival Duty Free shop.
 They often have offers as well as the availability of small sizes of liquor to make up your ‘full allowance’.
 Most of the emphasis in both stores was on liquor, which is placed front and centre rather than other consumer items – electronics, cosmetics etc.

 There are a couple of small cafes opposite the check-in counters.
 However, there are more food options inside the domestic Departure Lounge, with cafe and fast food options available.

 There are also plenty of washrooms clearly labelled.
 They are clean and large enough to cope with the current traffic.

 Here’s a handy airport map to help you locate all the areas mentioned above.